bimsaranawa/bimsaranawa/README.md

 🧑 Electronic and Telecommunications Engineering Undergraduate from University of Moratuwa, Sri Lanka.

-💻 Networking, Wireless Communication and Machine Learning.
+💻 Specializing in Networking, Wireless Communication and Machine Learning.

 ## Connect With Me